JudgeBeeb/BeebOPL/README.md

 I would also like to see if I could include **kieranhj**'s direct track loading routines using `OSWORD` (which he uses in his amazing [Mode 7 Video] (https://github.com/kieranhj/mode7-video) project).
 This may resolves the problems associated with `OSGBPB`.

+It would also be useful if there could be some kind of (software) master volume control.

 Finally, the utility provides no form of visual output.
 It would be nice to add something such as some Digital VU Meter Bars, or even just a progress counter.